Tomah Area Montessori School Questions

 - All students will be notified by mail of their status.
 Students who have been selected will need to return an intent to enroll form in order to confirm their seat.

-Where will Tomah Area Montessori School be located?
+Where is Tomah Area Montessori School be located?

-Tomah Area Montessori School will be located in the current Timber Pups building located at 26232 Cty CA in Tomah.
+Tomah Area Montessori School is located at 1720 Academy Avenue in Tomah.

-There will be two classrooms: Children's House (4K-5K), and Elementary One (1st - 3rd grade).
-Transportation will be provided for students who live in the Tomah Area School District in accordance with district transportation policies.
+Transportation is provided for students who live in the Tomah Area School District in accordance with district transportation policies.

-What grades will Tomah Area Montessori School serve?
+What grades do Tomah Area Montessori School serve?
 Will the school expand to serve more grades?

 How can I be more involved in the Tomah Area Montessori School?